-The best known in-house affiliate program is Amazon Affiliate.
-Anyone can join the Amazon Associates program, and there’s no fee to participate.
+The best-known in-house affiliate program is Amazon Affiliate.
+Anyone can join the Amazon Associates program, and there’s no participation fee.

 A vast majority of consumers (89%) are more likely to buy products from Amazon than other e-commerce sites.

 Affiliates use links on their site to advertise products sold on Amazon.
-When a reader clicks the link and makes a purchase, the affiliate earns a referral fee.
+In addition, the affiliate earns a referral fee when a reader clicks the link and makes a purchase.

-eBay also runs its affiliate program and accepts partners with established and relevant sites.
+eBay also runs its affiliate program and partners with established and relevant sites.